MileneCV/movie/README.md

 ### 3. Testing Assumptions
 - **No significant outliers**

-there were 494 outliers in unknow, there were 72 outliers in PG, there were 226 outliers in R, there were 20 outliers in G,
+there were 494 outliers in unknown, there were 72 outliers in PG, there were 226 outliers in R, there were 20 outliers in G,